Geography of Romania: Climate

-Because of its position on the southeastern portion of the European continent, Romania has a climate that is transitional between temperate and continental.
+Because of its position on the southeastern portion of the European continent, Romania has a climate that is generally continental.
 Climatic conditions are somewhat modified by the country's varied relief.
 The Carpathians serve as a barrier to Atlantic air masses, restricting their oceanic influences to the west and center of the country, where they make for milder winters and heavier rainfall.
 The mountains also block the continental influences of the vast plain to the north in Ukraine, which bring frosty winters and less rain to the south and southeast.
 In the extreme southeast, Mediterranean influences offer a milder, maritime climate.
 The average annual temperature is 11 °C in the south and 8 °C in the north.
 In Bucharest, the temperature ranges from -29 °C in January to 29 °C in July, with average temperatures of -3 °C in January and 23 °C in July.
 Rainfall, although adequate throughout the country, decreases from west to east and from mountains to plains.
 Some mountainous areas receive more than 1010 mm of precipitation each year.
 Annual precipitation averages about 635 mm in central Transylvania, 521 mm at Iași in Moldavia, and only 381 mm at Constanța on the Black Sea.

 Temperate; cold, cloudy winters with frequent snow and fog; sunny summers with frequent showers and thunderstorms.
 Winters generally are from November to March.
 The springs are short, occasionally turning right into summer.
 Summer lasts from May to August.
 They have a prolonged Autumn, from September to November.
 The average January temperature is 34 °F and the average July temperature is 69 °F.